I Can’t Use Logic In Programming. What Should I Do?

-One of the most important thing that a beginner or experienced person should follow to get better at programming logic is to make projects.
-Working on some real-life projects gives you more exposure and experience to become better at programming.
+One of the most important things that a beginner or experienced person should follow to get better at programming logic is to make projects.
+Working on some real-life projects(Open-Source) gives you more exposure and experience to become better at programming.

 – Study open-source code: Look at open-source projects on platforms like GitHub and study the code to see how other people have tackled similar problems.
 You can learn a lot by reading other people’s code, and you might even find a solution to a problem you’ve been struggling with.

 – Ask for code reviews: If you’re working on a project, ask other programmers to review your code and give you feedback.
 This can help you to identify areas for improvement and learn new techniques.